-- Complete an online application on our website: www.nwswb.edu - Email, mail, or upload to your online student portal a copy of your high school diploma/transcript, GED certificate, or official college transcript. - Pay the \$100 registration fee (non-refundable) and a \$200 tuition deposit (refundable).
+- Complete an online application on our website: www.nwswb.edu - Email, mail, or upload to your online student portal a copy of your high school diploma/transcript, GED certificate, or official college transcript. - Pay \$300 with the application: a \$100 registration fee (non-refundable) and a \$200 tuition deposit (refundable).

 After the above steps have been completed, admissions staff will initiate a phone call to review the application and discuss the student's expectations and how they fit in the program curriculum.
 After the phone call, the application will be presented to the Admissions Committee for evaluation.
 The Admissions Committee evaluates applications based on the following criteria: vocational interest, background in marine or other trades (e.g. military, agriculture, or others), expressed interest/goals in boatbuilding or marine trades (from the answers to the personal statement questions), successful work or military experience, and academic achievement (including any prior coursework at NWSWB).
+If accepted, applicants will sign an enrollment agreement to complete the enrollment process.